CowsauceDev/Circles-of-Sorcery/README.md

 ## Credits
 Mod Author: cowsauce
 Artwork and Textures: cowsauce
-Assorted ideas and contributions: Kilo and vukturethera
+Assorted ideas and contributions: Kilo and vulturethera

 Socials:
 > Jester | @cowsauce#6969 on Discord, @sauceofcow on Twitter